digisavvy/some-like-it-neat/README.md

 ---------------
 I don't see why not. ~~I haven't done it yet.~~ ( I'm using a child theme on http://alexhasnicehair.com ) But with the addition of Theme Hook Alliance, I'd say 'Some Like it Neat' would make for a good Parent Theme for your project and certainly more ideal if you're going to make significant edits (and why wouldn't you?
 By default it looks like pooh!).

-What I recommend is that you generate your child theme, setup your child theme folder, style.css file.
-Additionally, I think it's just easier to copy the 'library' folder from the parent and place it into the child theme.
+<del>What I recommend is that you generate your child theme, setup your child theme folder, style.css file.
+Additionally, I think it's just easier to copy the 'library' folder from the parent and place it into the child theme.</del>
+I'm gonna recommend you [have a look at this issue here] (https://github.com/digisavvy/some-like-it-neat/issues/58) for details on how to go about this.

 ### Folder Structure
 ---------------